gjchoo/nextjs-portfolio-website/README.md

   ｜——— stories    // main bulk of the atomic, molecules & compounds components ｜——— styles     // styling scss
   ｜——— types      // basic typescript
-  ｜——- utils.     // all of the constant files
+  ｜——- utils      // all of the constant files
    ....
 ```